prosyslab/bug-bench/README.md

 $ $BUILD [ sparrow | infer ]
 ```

 For example, to build target for Sparrow, run `$BUILD sparrow`.
-Then, built target will be located at `/out/*`.
+Then, the built target along with either Sparrow or Infer will be located at `/out/*`.

 ### How to mount `infer`?

 ```sh
 $ docker run -it -v PATH/TO/INFER/:/infer REPO:TAG
 ```

+FYI, look out for `-v` option in `docker run --help`.